header

 For every child to have an equal opportunity to succeed, it is important to make sure every child is present, engaged, and accounted for as soon as they begin school.
 Click here to see the academic calendar.

 There is an unquestionable link between school attendance and school achievement.
-Attendance in elementary school, particularly the early years, is very important because children are building the foundational knowledge for reading and math which will help them succeed throughout all of their years in school.
+Attendance in elementary school, particularly the early years, is very important because children are building the foundational knowledge for reading and math, which will help them succeed throughout all of their years in school.

 YOUR CHILD’S SUCCESS BEGINS WITH ATTENDANCE!